• Home

 Where to Find the Haberdashery Shops in Naif Souq, Deira (Dubai)

-Head over to the Naif area in Deira, Dubai for a fun meander around the fabric, haberdashery and notions shops.
-Tiny little shops clustered along a few pedestrian alleyways selling ribbon, buttons, zippers, thread, tulle, and so much more can keep you occupied for hours.
-I’ve created a suggested itinerary for you (in Google maps) along with parking, metro and taxi tips.
+Head over to the Naif area in Deira, Dubai for a fun meander around the fabric, haberdashery, and notions shops.
+Tiny little shops clustered along a few pedestrian alleyways selling ribbons, buttons, zippers, thread, tulle, and so much more can keep you occupied for hours.
+I’ve created a suggested itinerary for you (in Google maps) along with parking, metro, and taxi tips.

 Sewing for Rags to Riches, a Dubai-based community